Hambrook/Syn/README.md

 ----
 ## Plugins

-Syn includes `mysql` and `rsync` plugins by default.
+Syn includes `mysql` and `rsync` plugins by default (see the `plugins/` directory).
 But you can easily integrate your own plugins written in Bash.

 Third-party plugins are all loaded from one directory (and that directory path must be set in your Bash environment).